johnflem/formalizer/README.md

 Database requirements:
 - All tables must have a primary autoincrement id named id
-- Any table that is used as a parent table for a foreign key must have a column called name -There must be a table named admins that will consist of a name, email, and password columns.
+- Any table that is used as a parent table for a foreign key must have a column called name
+- There must be a table named admins that will consist of a name, email, and password columns.

 To run,
 - unzip the file into a candidate folder.
--create a sqlite database using the above criteria
+- create a sqlite database using the above criteria
 - when complete, run “bash ./setup.sh {databasename}”
 -   a virtual environment will be created
 -  a pip install -r requirements.txt will populate external libraries